CesiumGS/3d-tiles/TileFormats/VectorData/README.md

 Quantized positions can be mapped to model space using the formula:

 `POSITION = POSITION_QUANTIZED * QUANTIZED_VOLUME_SCALE / 65535.0 + QUANTIZED_VOLUME_OFFSET`

-### Clamping to Ground

-The `CLAMP_TO_GROUND` semantic is a flag declaring that the feature in the vector tile should be projected onto a surface.
-This is usually the WGS84 ellipsoid, but could also be custom terrain data.
-With this flag enabled, the Cartesian `x`, `y`, and `z` coordinates should be mapped to the longitude and latitude of the surface.

-The `MINIMUM_HEIGHT` and `MAXIMUM_HEIGHT` semantics place bounds on the height from the surface for the projection.
-For example, `MINIMUM_HEIGHT` could be set to `10.0` to have the rendered vector graphics float uniformly `10.0` units off of a flat surface.

-This behavior is disabled by default, but is useful for rendering things like roads and borders onto a globe.

 ### Examples